If you're studying photography, graphic design or art and have an interest in anatomy, a career in medical illustration could be for you

 - Overnight absence from home is uncommon, as is overseas work or travel.

-The profession is making each area of work more specialised and professionally recognised, so it is important to check with the relevant professional body about the required qualifications.
+The profession is making each area of work more specialised and professionally recognised, so it's important to check with the relevant professional body about the required qualifications.

 Relevant degree and HND subjects include: